Anytime you consider making a big life change, there’s at least one issue you’ll always have to contend with – money.

 Now, let’s ask a few questions that could help Joe – and you – find a better balance.

-Do you need to have a giant house with an accompanying giant mortgage payment?
+Do you need to have a giant house with an accompanying giant mortgage or rent payment?
 Not necessarily.
-You could purchase a modest home or rent instead.
+You could purchase a modest home or rent a smaller place instead.

-Do you need to lease a brand new luxury car every three years?
-No, but you enjoy traveling in style.
+Do you need a brand new car every three years?
+No, you enjoy traveling in style…but a car is a car.

-Did you need to finance new furniture?
+Did you need the newest cell phone every year?
 Do you need to eat out at restaurants five nights per week?
 Of course not.

 None of Joe’s expenditures are necessary.
 They’re just nice to have.
-But you need to ask if “nice to have” luxuries and upgrades to your lifestyle are really worth the trade-off.
+But you need to ask if “nice to have” is really worth the trade-off.
 While it’s fun to buy nice things, you’re trading away your flexibility and freedom to make a change when it’s time to do so.

 Save Now to Make Your Life Change a Reality